STKDV/STKDV/README.md

 We further zoom in to Upper Manhattan and generate STKDV again (with size 128x128x128) and plot the time region from 2015 to 2019.
 The second figure shows the time-evolving hotspot map in this region.
 ![](STKDV_New_York_Traffic_Accidents_zoom_in.gif)

+In these two figures, we can observe that the hotspots can change in different timestamps, which can be discovered by the STKDV tool.